slexisvn/query_engine/docs/05-storage/44-storage-backends.md

 The `typeof process !== 'undefined'` guard runs **once**, at module load, and the result is captured.
 Every later read is an optional index into a possibly-null object, which is defined behavior everywhere.

 Why that matters more than it looks: [`src/config.ts`](../../src/config.ts) is not a function.
-It is a plain object literal, built at module load, and every one of its 93 fields comes from these four helpers:
+It is a plain object literal, built at module load, whose settings use these helpers and derived default expressions:

 ```typescript
 export const Config = {